wimvanderbauwhede/funny_trees/README.md

 -- This is similar to foldr for lists.
 ```

-Use the FT.hs file as a template for your solution.
-This is the source code file you will need to submit on Moodle (via cut-and-paste).
+Use the `FT.hs` file as a template for your solution.
+This is the source code file you will need to submit on Moodle (by uploading the `FT.hs` file in Aropä peer review system).
 Do not change the type signatures for these functions.
-Please only change the code for the function definitions in the FT.hs file.
-You may use library functions from the GHC Prelude and/or from the Data.List libraries only.
-You will need to import Data.List in FT.hs if you want to use these functions.
+Please only change the code for the function definitions in the `FT.hs` file.
+You may use library functions from the GHC Prelude and/or from the `Data.List` libraries only.
+You will need to import `Data.List` in `FT.hs` if you want to use these functions.

+We provide a small set of unit tests, using them is optional and you can write your own if you like.
+The easiest way to test your submission is by using `stack`:

+- In the folder `FunnyTrees`, run the command

+    stack init

+- Then complete the code in `src/FT.hs`
+- You can now test your code by running

+    stack test

-If you have the [HUnit](https://hackage.haskell.org/package/HUnit) library installed then you can use the testfunnytrees.hs file to run a small set of unit tests on your code.
+Alternatively, if want to run the tests without `stack`, you'll need to install the [HUnit](https://hackage.haskell.org/package/HUnit) library in another way, e.g. with `cabal`.
+You can use the `test/testfunnytrees.hs` file to run the unit tests, for example by running `runhaskell test/testfunnytrees.hs`.

 ## Deadlines

-Submit your FT.hs source code solution before the end of Mon 14 Feb.
-Then the second phase of the coursework begins on Tuesday 15 Feb - this involves reading and reviewing other people's source code.
-You use the same Aropa system as for initial submission, and compare pairs of solutions to each other using a standard set of criteria.
-This reviewing phase ends on Monday 21 Feb.
+* Submit your `FT.hs` source code solution before the end of Mon 14 Feb.
+* The second phase of the coursework begins on Tuesday 15 Feb.
+    This involves reading and reviewing other people's source code.
+You use the same Aropä system as for initial submission, and compare pairs of solutions to each other using a standard set of criteria.
+* This reviewing phase ends on Monday 21 Feb.

 ## Contact

-Any questions, please get in touch with Wim via his university email address.
+Any questions, please get in touch with Wim via his university email address or in the clinics.